Term 1 Tracking Reports for S2 and S3

 Big Questions

-The first three topics allow pupils to explore History, Geography and Modern Studies in meaningful ways, developing an understanding of human rights, global conflict and cooperation, and the impact of natural processes on people and places.
-RMPS is delivered through our Big Questions unit where pupils consider the existence of God, life after death, and other ethical dilemmas.
+The first three topics allow young people to explore History, Geography and Modern Studies in meaningful ways, developing an understanding of human rights, global conflict and cooperation, and the impact of natural processes on people and places.
+RMPS is delivered through our Big Questions unit where students consider the existence of God, life after death, and other ethical dilemmas.
 This enables them to reflect on a range of beliefs and values, think critically about ultimate questions, and develop respect for different perspectives.
+These are further embedded through a short unit on winter festivals and a focus in term 3 on animal rights.

 Young people in S2 are working towards achieving Curriculum for Excellence Level 3 in Social Subjects.
 Reports will show their progress in relation to the national expectation that most young people will achieve Level 3 by the end of S3.
 While the majority of young people in S2 will be working towards Level 3, some may still be consolidating Level 2 outcomes as they develop their skills and knowledge at an appropriate pace.

-Through this approach, we aim to give pupils not only a strong grounding in important Social Subjects content, but also the transferable skills they will use throughout their education and in later life.
+Through this approach, we aim to give young people not only a strong grounding in important Social Subjects content, but also the transferable skills they will use throughout their education and in later life.

 Each subject area offers its own focus at this stage:

-Scottish Studies pupils are exploring Scotland’s landscapes and developing their ability to handle geographical sources.
+Scottish Studies students are exploring Scotland’s landscapes and developing their ability to handle geographical sources.
+They have also been developing their History skills of chronology and interpreting sources by learning about the Scottish Witch Craze.

-RMPS pupils are considering views on crime and punishment and are developing a prison for the 21st century.
+RMPS students are considering views on crime and punishment and are developing a prison for the 21st century.
+They have been studying moral issues around the death penalty and will move on to study the religion of Islam before finishing with a free choice of either inequality or sectarianism.

-All young people study core RMPS, where they are currently developing opinions on the moral issue of abortion.
+All young people study core RMPS, where they are currently developing opinions on the moral issue of abortion as well as the power and impact of cults and new religious movements.
+They will study ethics in the media in Term 3.

-Travel and Tourism pupils are looking at worldwide tourism, learning to interpret trends and patterns through handling data.
+Travel and Tourism students are looking at worldwide tourism, learning to interpret trends and patterns through handling data.
+They will also look at travel and tourism closer to home in Scotland as well as the rest of the UK through case studies such as Blackpool.

 Almost all young people in S3 will be working towards achieving Curriculum for Excellence Level 3 by the end of the year.
 Some young people may still be consolidating their learning at Level 2, while others will begin to encounter aspects of Level 4 as they progress.